Stephen-RA-King/Stephen-RA-King/README.md

 ![](https://img.shields.io/badge/Tools-Kubernetes-informational?style=flat&logo=kubernetes&logoColor=white&color=2bbc8a)

+### A bit more...

-- I consider myself somewhat of an inventor and love finding new and innovative ways to use the Raspberry Pi  and other SBC's.
+- Being somewhat of an inventor, I love finding new and innovative ways to use the Raspberry Pi and other SBC's.
 I marvel at the way sensors and actuators bring another dimension to my Python creations.
-- I am a keen member of the maker community and utilize many flavours of SBC's and microcontrollers in my IOT projects including Arduino, PyBoard, ESP8266, ESP32 etc. with languages like [MicroPython](https://micropython.org/), [CircuitPython](https://circuitpython.org/) and C.
+- As a keen member of the maker community I utilize many flavours of SBC's and microcontrollers in my IOT projects including Arduino, PyBoard, ESP8266, ESP32 etc. with languages like [MicroPython](https://micropython.org/), [CircuitPython](https://circuitpython.org/) and C.
+- I enjoy electronics; designing PCB's, fixing, reverse engineering etc. Recently saved myself a fortune by repairing two 'dead' Synology NAS drives.
+The component failures were identified by 'hacking' the firmware.
+These drives would have been destined for the scrap pile.
+- Sadly, life if short.
+So automation is the key.
+I try to automate as much as possible (at work and home).
+For example, a recent endevour to source a Sony PS5 was proving fruitless.
+However, with the aid of web scraping
+  (utilising Selenium, OpenCV, Beautiful Soup and Scrapy) I was able to snag one within days.
+I know this is an abuse of my Python powers...I'm keeping this one in my private repository for obvious reasons.

 ## &#x1f4c8; GitHub Stats